Divijv8/Divijv8/README.md

 ## About Me :wave:

-I’m a passionate and curious software developer currently pursuing my B.Tech at Jaypee Institute of Information Technology (2023–2027).
+I’m a 3rd-year B.Tech student at Jaypee Institute of Information Technology (2023–2027), and a passionate, curious software developer.
 With a strong foundation in C++ and a growing command over Data Structures and Algorithms, I actively engage in problem-solving and love exploring the depths of computational thinking.

 I'm also diving into the world of Machine Learning, particularly with TensorFlow, where I experiment, learn, and build intelligent solutions that make a difference. <br>